2020-2021 SHP Plan Information

 - If there is an E (excluded) in the Notes column, that means the drug is not covered by OptumRX.
 Refer to the OptumRX Premium Formulary Exclusions document for preferred alternatives for excluded medications, and consult with your prescribing provider about changing your pharmacy prescription.

-Questions about your coverage changes?
+Questions about your prescription coverage?

 Aetna member resources